codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 2. Drag and drop the zip file onto the running Genymotion emulator device
    ![Installing Google Apps APK](http://i.imgur.com/PvGjlyo.png)

-3. If you are using Android 5.0.0, you will be prompted to update to the latest version of Google+.
+3. **Android 5.0.0 only:** If you are using Android 5.0.0, you will be prompted to update to the latest version of Google+ app.
 In addition, make sure to upgrade to at least Genymotion 2.4.0 (there appear to be issues with Genymotion 2.3.1).

 3. You must **close and restart the emulator** so that Google Play Store can be installed.
 4. After restart, open the "Play Store" app on your emulator and **sign in** with a google account.